lf-edge/ekuiper/docs/en_US/sqls/windows.md

 ## Time-units

 There are 5 time-units can be used in the windows.
-For example, `TUMBLINGWINDOW(ss, 10)`, which means group the data with tumbling with with 10  seconds interval.
+For example, `TUMBLINGWINDOW(ss, 10)`, which means group the data with tumbling with 10  seconds interval.
+The time intervals will align to the nature time.
+For example, a 10 second time window will always end at each 10s second such as 10, 20 or 30 regardless of the rule start time.
+A day window will always end in 24:00 local time.

 **DD**: day unit